jpuritz/BIO_594_2022/Exercises/course_project/mgregoire/pipeline.md

 ## Filter the vcf data
 Since the gvcf file provided by Basepaws is so large, it will not load into R and we can't make a manhattan plot of all the SNPs on all of Pumpkin's chromosomes.
 We need to filter the gvcf for what we need.
 I will filter for the cat chromosome D1 (10) because Basepaws indicated that Pumpkin had a SNP on this chromosome related to his health!

--`vcftools --vcf pumpkin_102.hard-filtered.gvcf --chr 10 --out filtVCF --recode` -`vcftools --vcf pumpkin_102.hard-filtered.gvcf --counts --chr 10 --out countsVCF --recode-INFO-all`
+- `vcftools --vcf pumpkin_102.hard-filtered.gvcf --chr 10 --out filtVCF --recode`
+- `vcftools --vcf pumpkin_102.hard-filtered.gvcf --counts --chr 10 --out countsVCF --recode-INFO-all`

 ## Visualize VCF data in R
 Next to visualize Pumpkin's SNPs we need to move to R Studio. this was really a nightmare because R kept freezing and I had to restart it each time it froze.
 When it did this, I had to reload the variables which took a long time.